ianmacdougald/Codices/README.md

 For instance, a class written to sequence patterns in a routine might implement only the routine and then leave the patterns to be loaded from external scripts called modules.
 As a result, the patterns of this example can be redefined at any point and redeployed without the need for recompiling sclang.

 Moreover, the modules themselves can be edited, cloned, and templated at will.
-As such, every class supports endless variations of its core functions without the need for additional development.
+As such, every class developed under this framework can endlessly vary its core functions without additional developmental overhead.

 ## Installation